Aberdeen Art Gallery

 Aberdeen Art Gallery is the main visual arts exhibition space in the city of Aberdeen, Scotland.
 It was founded in 1884 in a building designed by Alexander Marshall Mackenzie, with a sculpture court added in 1905.
 In 1900, it received the art collection of Alexander Macdonald, a local granite merchant.
 The gallery is noted for its fine collection of modern Scottish and international art, including works by Ken Currie, Gilbert & George, Ivor Abrahams, Bridget Riley and Bruce McLean.

 History

-Following a competition, the winning design by Alexander Marshall Mackenzie and James Matthews began construction in 1883 and was opened in 1885.
+Following a competition, the winning design by Alexander Marshall Mackenzie and James Matthews began construction in 1883 and was opened in 7 July 1885.
 There were further additions, again by Mackenzie, in 1901 and 1905, including the addition of a sculpture court.

 In April 2020, the gallery made 50 artworks available digitally via the Smartify app.

 In October 2020, Aberdeen Art Gallery was named one of the five winners of the 2020 ArtFund Museum of the Year Award.
-ArtFund increased the prize money to £200,000 and changed the format of the award to five winners in response to the challenges faced by the museum sector during the Coronavirus Pandemic.
+ArtFund increased the prize money to £200,000 and changed the format of the award to five winners in response to the challenges faced by the museum sector during the COVID-19 pandemic.